skyscrapers/documentation/tools/concourse.md

 ## CLI

 Concourse can be accessed either via the web UI or the CLI (`fly`).
 The web UI is very useful for getting a visual state of the pipelines, as well as triggering and cancelling jobs, but Concourse is primarily driven from the command-line.
-You can read more about the `fly` CLI in the official Concourse documentation: https://concourse-ci.org/fly.html
+You can read more about the `fly` CLI in the [official Concourse documentation](https://concourse-ci.org/fly.html).

 A bit further in this page you'll also find some highlights and examples of common commands about `fly`.